csc-training/csc-env-eff/part-1/modules/modules-bio.md

 ---
 layout: default
-title: Biosoftware in Puhti
+title: Biosoftware in Roihu
 parent: 4.
 Module system
 grand_parent: Part 1
 nav_order: 2
 permalink: /hands-on/modules/module-exercise-with-aligners.html
 ---

-# Biosoftware in Puhti
+# Biosoftware in Roihu

 > In this tutorial you will learn:
 >
-> - About the `biokit` module
+> - About the `bio-apps` meta module
 > - How to search for applications
 > - How to install Bioconda packages

-💬 Let's imagine that we have some sequencing data that we wish to align to a reference genome and check the quality of the alignment.
+💬 Let's imagine that we have some sequencing data that we wish to align to a reference genome and then count how many reads fall into each gene.

 ## Looking for applications and related modules

 1. See the [list of applications in Docs CSC](https://docs.csc.fi/apps/) and look for suitable aligners.
    - Can you find for example TopHat, STAR, Bowtie and BWA aligners in the list?
    - Which modules are needed to run these applications?

-   💡 The *biokit module* loads a set of commonly used bioinformatics tools.

-2. Let's check if the HISAT2 aligner is also available:
+2. Let's check if the HISAT2 aligner is available:

    ```bash
    module spider hisat2